-Consolidated Appropriations Act, 2020, Public Law 116-93, Division C, Title VII, Section 742.
+Consolidated Appropriations Act, 2021, Public Law 116-260, Division E, Title VII, Section 742.

-Under section 742 of Division D, Title VII, of the Consolidated Appropriations Act, 2019 (Pub.
-L. 116-6), neither the recipient, subrecipient, nor any entity that receives a contract or subcontract with any funds under this or any other Act may require its employees or contractors to sign an internal confidentiality agreement or statement prohibiting or otherwise restricting their lawful reporting of waste, fraud, or abuse to an investigative or law enforcement representative of a federal department or agency.
+Under the Appropriations Act neither the recipient, the subrecipient, nor any entity that receives a contract or subcontract with any funds under this or any other Act may require its employees or contractors to sign an internal confidentiality agreement or statement prohibiting or otherwise restricting their lawful reporting of waste, fraud, or abuse to an investigative or law enforcement representative of a federal department or agency.
 This provision protects the public interest and ensures the proper management and use of federal funds.
 This limitation is not intended, and shall not be understood by the agency making this award, to contravene requirements applicable to Standard Form 312 (which relates to classified information), Form 4414 (which relates to sensitive compartmented information), or any other form issued by a federal department or agency governing the nondisclosure of classified information.